 There are many benefits associated with voice-activated guest rooms, and the hotel industry should leverage this technology as soon as possible.

-Guest engagement apps provide hospitality professionals with the ability to manage their hotel operations, content, and marketing efforts through one platform.
+Guest experience apps provide hospitality professionals with the ability to manage their hotel operations, content, and marketing efforts through one platform.

-They can send mid-stay surveys to check in on their guests and ensure they’re enjoying their experience.
-If a customer is not satisfied with their stay, hotel managers can immediately make amends to turn around their experience, and ensure they leave the hotel with positive feelings.
+Hoteliers can send mid-stay surveys via their own branded hotel app to check in on their guests and ensure they’re enjoying their experience.
+If a customer is not satisfied with their stay, hotel managers can immediately make amends to turn around their experience and ensure they leave the hotel with positive feelings.

-To do this, hotel managers can use a guest engagement app to identify and send notifications to guests.
+To do this, hotel managers can use a guest experience platform to identify and send notifications to guests.
 Guests can be easily segmented by their previous actions or duration of stay; for example, managers can send separate messages to guests on the day of their check-in or to guests who have used the spa.
-There are many opportunities to also offer personalised promotions and targeted campaigns.
+There are many opportunities to also offer personalized promotions and targeted campaigns.

 As the Oracle Hospitality report mentions, 35% of guests prefer the ability to schedule room cleaning and 26% said they would like to receive a smartphone notification to show if their room was being cleaned.

-Guest engagement apps are the perfect way to build relationships with guests before, during and after their stay, as well as learn meaningful insights about their preferences satisfaction levels.
+Guest experience hotel apps are the perfect way to build relationships with guests before, during and after their stay, as well as learn meaningful insights about their preferences satisfaction levels.
 Hotel management teams can use these insights to improve overall guest services.

 Guests often don’t have visibility over a hotel’s entire suite of services and facilities.
 That’s why hotels place advertising brochures in every single room.
-However, if there are tablets displaying this information instead, hotel managers will no longer need to print paper brochures.
+However, if there are mobile apss displaying this information instead, hotel managers will no longer need to print paper brochures.

-Today, hospitality professionals can provide information about their hotel via a single tablet.
+Today, hospitality professionals can provide information about their hotel via a single mobile branded app.
 They can promote their services to guests instantly.
 For example, if someone cancels their reservation in the spa, other guests who are interested in attending can be easily informed instead.
 In-room tablets can also be used to create upselling opportunities and promote special offers and upgrades.

-Although the ROI depends on the services and the size of the hotel, nearly every hotel that uses guest room tablets have experienced positive feedback from guests.
+Although the ROI depends on the services and the size of the hotel, nearly every hotel that uses guest experience platforms has experienced positive feedback from guests.
 In fact, the average ROI is 300% in sales.

 The most important benefit of a staff app is the improvement of internal staff communication.
 Staff management apps are like the back-end version of a guest engagement platform.
 They connect guests and their demands directly to the staff servicing them.

 Staff apps provide real-time communication between hotel staff, guests, HR, and operations.
-Guests can communicate with hotel staff directly, which encourages personalised guest engagement.
+Guests can communicate with hotel staff directly, which encourages personalized guest engagement.

 In addition, real-time demands and responses make it easier for hotel management to manage workflows.
 Complaints can be instantly tracked and resolved with a quick swipe on the app.